 - The system of parliamentary committee has influenced the overseeing and appraisal of legislation by the Parliament as most of decisions regarding the technical points of legislation are referred to these committees.
 The Parliament rarely rejects any of the suggestions made by the committee. - There are twenty Standing Committees related to various departments that work on the issues related to budget and its expenditure related to their respective departments.
 These committees also supervise the bills related to their department that come in the house.
-The Joint Parliamentary Committees investigate financial irregularities. - Thus, parliamentary committees have reduced the burden on the legislature and saved time as the Parliament meets only for a limited time during its sessions.
-However, on most occasions, the Parliament makes only minor alterations to the draft of the bills while approving them.
+The Joint Parliamentary Committees investigate financial irregularities.

 This has diluted the Parliament's appraisal of legislations to a large extent.